the-wiggler/twiggle-drone/readme.md

 ## Twiggle Drone Project
-An open-source quadcopter built using Arduino, and capable of stable flight controlled via a WiFi connection.
+An from-scratch quadcopter built using Arduino, and capable of stable flight controlled via a WiFi connection.

 ---